Quick Summary

 The first thing for businesses is to decide what the podcasting for business will be about and why they are starting it before they click the record button.
 It can help them to offer the finishing touches on their targets, ranging from producing leads for the company to being recognized as an industry leader or simply for fun.

 Although it’s challenging to focus on a specific topic or niche, doing so will enable a business to develop a following over time.
 Moreover, it will establish the brand’s authority & gain more credibility.
-Choose a topic that is wide enough to be discussed over several episodes, seasons & more yet narrow enough to attract a particular niche.
+Make a list and then choose from those podcasting for business ideas that is wide enough to be discussed over several episodes, seasons & more yet narrow enough to attract a particular niche.

 Online resources abound with advice for business artwork.
-It does make sense to create business artwork during the planning stages, but since the business podcast is new, it might need to make minor adjustments.
+It does make sense to create business artwork during the planning stages, but since the podcast for business is new, it might need to make minor adjustments.

-Changing names and descriptions is simple, but until it settles on one style, changing it frequently can be a pain unless it has an in-house designer or the business pays for this service.
+Changing names and descriptions are simple, but until it settles on one style, changing it frequently can be a pain unless it has an in-house designer or the business pays for this service.

 The next stage is to record the business podcast, working with any guests the business may have.
 The business needs the correct podcast setup to create a podcast with good audio quality.
 By recording brief clips, it can listen back to and use them to tweak its audio settings, it can test the gear and the sound quality in its recording environment.